 Annually, the Washington State Bar Association publishes a report on Washington’s discipline system.
-This report summarizes the activities of the system’s constituents, including the Office of Disciplinary Counsel (ODC), the WSBA’s Office of General Counsel (OGC), the Disciplinary Board, hearing officers, and the Client Protection Fund.
+This report summarizes the activities of the system’s constituents, including the WSBA’s Office of Disciplinary Counsel (ODC) and Office of General Counsel (OGC), the Disciplinary Board, hearing officers, and the Client Protection Fund.
 The report also provides statistical information about discipline for those licensed to practice law in Washington for the calendar year.
-These pages provide an informal overview of the 2020 Discipline System Annual Report, which is now available on the WSBA website at http://www.wsba.org.
+This page provides an informal overview of the 2021 Discipline System Annual Report.

 . . .

 How the Lawyer Discipline and Disability System Works